AdobeDocs/analytics-platform.en/help/data-views/component-settings/no-value-options.md

 {style="table-layout:auto"}

-## Blog post
+## "No value" support for numeric dimensions {#numeric}

+When using a numeric value as a dimension, you can

+* Configure the "No value" option in a data view.
+Note that all configuration settings shown above are supported except for **[!UICONTROL Treat "No value" as a value]**.
+* Use **[!UICONTROL Include "No value"]** for numeric dimensions in a Freeform table in Workspace.
+* In the Filter builder, use the **[!UICONTROL exists]** or **[!UICONTROL does not exist]** operators with numeric dimensions.

+>[!MORELIKETHIS]
+>
-Here is a related blog post about [handling "no value" in Customer Journey Analytics](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-blogs/handling-quot-no-value-quot-in-customer-journey-analytics/ba-p/597339).
+>Here is a related blog post about [handling "no value" in Customer Journey Analytics](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-blogs/handling-quot-no-value-quot-in-customer-journey-analytics/ba-p/597339).